Doctoral Qualifying Exam

 The QE takes place over two days and is organized as follows:

-• Day 1: The student takes three subject examinations, each consisting of a 30-minute oral exam.
+- Day 1: Three subject examinations, each consisting of a 30-minute oral exam.
 Two of these exams will be in two subject areas selected by the candidate and will comprise the student’s SQE.
 The third examination will be in the student’s chosen area of research and will comprise Part I of the student’s RQE.

-• Day 2: The student takes the Research Qualifying Examination-Part II, consisting of one 45-minute oral examination in the candidate’s field of research that explores the student’s research skills.
+- Day 2: Research Qualifying Examination-Part II, consisting of one 45-minute oral examination in the candidate’s field of research that explores the student’s research skills.

 For the subject examinations, the student must pick 3 distinct areas from the approved lists below, choosing at least 2 from the C (core)-list and not more than 1 from the S (specialized)-list.
 The student must also indicate the one area that the RQE (Part-I and Part- II) is to be in.
 New subject areas may be added to these lists with one semester’s advanced notice; existing subjects may be removed, but only with a minimum of two years’ notice.